What is EMDR?

 EMDR seems to have a direct impact on the way that the brain processes information.
 Following a successful course of EMDR, a person no longer finds his/herself as disturbed by the images, sounds, sensations and feelings when the traumatic event is brought to mind.
 A person will still remember what happened, but it will be less upsetting.
 Therefore, EMDR can be thought of as a psychotherapeutic intervention that helps a person see disturbing material in a new and less distressing way.

 EMDR is a non-invasive technique employing the bilateral stimulation of the brain.
 Bilateral stimulation is a method of alternately engaging both sides of your brain through a series of visual or tactile movements or through sound.

 EMDR therapy is a multi-phase treatment incorporating assessment, stress reduction techniques, processing using bilateral stimulation, and evaluating progress.
-At Mark Falango + Associates we first work our clients to determine which traumatic memory to target first.
-We then ask the client to hold different aspects of the event or thought in mind and to use his eyes to track hand movements or beams of light as it moves back and forth across his field of vision.
+In treatment I first work my clients to determine which traumatic memory to target first.
+I then ask the client to hold different aspects of the event or thought in mind and to use his eyes to track hand movements or beams of light as it moves back and forth across his field of vision.
 As this happens, internal associations arise and the client begins to process the memory and disturbing feelings.
 In successful EMDR therapy, the meaning of painful events is transformed on an emotional level.
 For instance, an abuse victim shifts from feeling horror and self-disgust to holding the firm belief that, “I survived the abuse and I am strong.”
 Unlike talk therapy, the insights clients gain in EMDR result not so much from the therapist’s interpretation, but from the client’s own accelerated intellectual and emotional processes.
 The end result is that clients conclude EMDR therapy feeling empowered by the very experiences that once debased them.
 Their wounds have not just closed, they have transformed.